 Each passing score earns the dog 10 points with 40 points needed to earn an Upland Hunter ("UH") title.

-Watch an HRC Upland test.
+Watch an HRC Upland Hunting Test.

-Master National vs International Grand Hunt
+Master National vs International Grand

 To qualify for the Master National, the dog must have passed six Master tests between August 1 of the year before the event and July 31 of the event year.
 There are exceptions for dogs running tests exclusively in Alaska or Canada.
 A dog that qualified at the previous year's Master National needs four Master passes to enter.
 A dog that has the MNH title doesn't have to requalify.

 The Master National Hunter ("MNH") title requires three passes at the Master National Hunting Test.
 This title is in addition to the MH title.
-Unlike other hunt test titles, the owner must request the title certificate and pay a fee.
+Unlike other hunting test titles, the owner must request the title certificate and pay a fee.

 There is also a Master Amateur Hunting Title ("MAH") which is similar to the MNH.
 Dogs must pass the Master Amateur Invitational Hunting Test three times to title.
 The owner must request the title certificate and pay a fee.

-Two Grand Hunting Tests are held each year and are open to retrievers that have earned a Hunting Retriever Championship ("HRCH") title.
+Two Grand Hunts are held each year and are open to retrievers that have earned a Hunting Retriever Championship ("HRCH") title.
 There are five series.
 Two series have multiple mark land tests with a blind retrieve and at least one honor and a diversion.
 The two multiple mark water tests must have a blind retrieve and at least one honor and a diversion.
 The fifth series consists of an upland quartering test.

 Prompt and precise responses are expected from retrievers at this level.
 Distances may be longer than any weekend hunt tests.
 A quad or delayed quad and/or having the dog retrieve in a particular sequence can be used.